 You can approach the balancing of levels using compression in different ways.
 You could set the threshold to the quieter parts of the signal.
 That way, the compressor will process the majority of the signal.
 This is a great approach for reducing the overall dynamic range of a track and achieving more balanced levels over the course of the song.

 Alternatively, you could set the compressor’s threshold so that compression is only applied to the signal’s loudest parts.
-Doing this ensures that the compressor clamps down on the loud peaks and contains them.
-This approach allows you to pin-point specific parts of a signal.
-So, you can use this method to attenuate a particularly loud snare drum in the overhead recording of a drum kit or a particularly loud note being plucked on a guitar, for example.
+You could use this method to attenuate only the loudest parts of a vocal or to turn down a loud snare drum in the overhead recording of a drum kit, whilst leaving the rest of the signal uncompressed.

-In order to give a track more punch, energy or excitement, you need to emphasize the note’s attack.
-This is done by using the compressor to retain the note’s natural attack, but attenuate its decay.
-To do this, you need to set the compressor’s attack slow enough to allow the note’s natural attack through largely uncompressed, but to apply gain reduction to its decay.
-You should then set the release slow enough to compress the note’s decay, but fast enough to ensure that the compressor resets before the next note comes along.
+In order to give a track more punch, energy, or excitement, you need to emphasize the note’s attack.
+This is achieved by setting your compressor so that it retains the note’s natural attack but attenuates its decay.
+To do this, you need to set the compressor’s attack slow enough to allow the note’s natural attack through largely uncompressed.
+You should then set the release slow enough to ensure that the compressor attenuates the level of the note’s decay, but fast enough to ensure that the compressor resets before the next note comes along.
 That’s because you will want to let the next note’s natural attack through largely uncompressed as well.
-This process enables you to make drums more punchy or to give acoustic guitars more energy and excitement.
-This helps instruments to cut through and gives them more presence.
-It also tends to bring instruments forward in the mix.
+This process enables you to make drums more punchy or to give guitars and basses more energy and excitement.

 Using compression to fatten sounds